 Check for Benefits

-Prevention is the best medicine, so take care of your health before you need any drugs.
+Prevention is always the best medicine when it comes to your health, so take care of your health before you need any drugs.
 But if you do need medication, be sure to follow these tips, and enlist the help of your doctor and pharmacist as needed.
-Saving money on medications will help keep you and your budget healthy in the long run.
+When you save money on medications, it will help keep you and your budget healthy in the long run.